 SSL is an encryption protocol used for Internet-based platforms.SSL encryption works through public-key cryptography.
-When a user signs in to a website, it asks for the server's public key in exchange for its own.
+When a user signs in to a website, it asks for the server’s public key in exchange for its own.
 This public key is then used to encrypt messages.
 The server then decrypts these messages with a private key.
-It cannot be opened other than the combination of keys that only the server knows.
+It cannot be opened other than the combination of keys only the server knows.

 SSL encryption encrypts data before transferring the data to protect it from interceptions.
 After this, an authentication process is initiated.
 This process is called a handshake.
 It ensures the identity of the devices.

 Blowfish converts the messages into ciphertext using a specific key.
-This key takes a lot more time to generate, making brute-force attacks more difficult.
+This key takes much more time to generate, making brute-force attacks more difficult.
 It requires fewer operations, making it fast.
 It can be used as a password hashing function or can also be used in embedded systems etc. The fact that it does not require any patents makes it accessible for anyone to use.